-custom bookbinding - handcrafted - blank book - journal - wedding - bound email and texts - guest book - scrapbook - photo album - diary - anniversary - clamshell box - book of shadows - rebinding
+custom bookbinding - handcrafted - blank book - journal - wedding - bound email - guest book - scrapbook - photo album - diary - anniversary - clamshell box - book of shadows - fan fiction - rebinding

 Tedra Ashley-Wannemuehler, bookbinder

 More information on the books pictured above can be found in the following galleries (clockwise from left):

 Impala and motel sign (daytime) - gallery - intricate

 Impala with motel (nighttime) - gallery - pop culture

 3/4 binding sunflower with copper accent - gallery - engagement

 your idea + my craftsmanship = a one-of-a-kind heirloom